moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

   - Commit changes to the repository and automatically trigger the training CI pipeline based on a specific commit message
   - Training CI pipeline only executes with the following commit message: `train <path/to/notebook/your_notebook.ipynb>`
   - Allows the pipeline to execute just the desired notebook

+  **ADD SCORING STUFF HERE**

 ### Advantages of Using CI for Training Data Science Models

   - Reproducibility
   - Automation
   - Speed
-  - Model metrics reporting directly in Merge Request
+  - Logging results directly to Merge Request and/or Wiki
   - Scalable GPU and CPU resources
+  - Scheduling

-## Getting Started
+## Getting Started with CI Model Training

-This section covers, in detail, the mechanisms behind how this pipeline is created and configured. **If you are just interested in getting your data science CI pipeline up and running, skip directly to the [Step-by-Step Instructions](/handbook/business-technology/data-team/platform/ci-for-ds-pipelines#step-by-step-instructions)**
+This section covers, in detail, the mechanisms behind how this pipeline is created and configured. **If you are just interested in getting your data science CI training pipeline up and running, skip directly to the [Model Training Step-by-Step Instructions](/handbook/business-technology/data-team/platform/ci-for-ds-pipelines#model-training-step-by-step-instructions)**

-### Repository Files
+### Key Repository Files

 Within our public **[GitLab Data Science CI Example](https://gitlab.com/gitlab-data/data-science-ci-example)** repository are the following:
 - **.gitlab-ci.yml**: This is the CI/CD configuration file that define the jobs that define the jobs that should be run in the pipeline
 - **Dockerfile**: Instructions for creating the docker image.
 Here we are using python 3.9 running on Ubuntu 22.04 with CUDA drivers for GPU
 - **requirements.txt**: The python packages to install in the docker container
 - **config.yaml**: Configuration for training notebook
-- **notebooks** directory: contains training notebook
+- **notebooks/training_example.ipynb**: training notebook used for this example

-### The Pipeline Jobs
+### Training Pipeline

 1. **build-ds-image**: activated whenever changes are added to the **Dockerfile** or **requirements.txt** files.
 This will rebuild the image used to train the model
 1. **train-commit-activated**: To execute a training pipeline.
 Activated by using the `train <path/to/notebook/your_notebook.ipynb>` commit message
 1. **cml** (Optional): Write model metrics as a comment to the merge request.

+**PUT DIAGRAM OF TRAINING JOBS HERE**

-### The Setup
+### Training Setup

 Let's take a detailed look at the repository (**Code -> Repository**):